MoldyLunchBox/snowcrash_CTF/level05/how.md

 # LEVEL 05

-when we log into the level05 a message appear for informing us that there is a message
+when we log into the level05 a message appears to informe us that there is a message

 # in linux server